 This solution eliminated tedious IT tasks with provisioning.
 We have a lot of customers who prefill, or have only a list of values, for some fields.

 The delegation feature is really important.
-It one of the most valuable features that our customers appreciation of the solution.
+It is one of the most valuable features that our customers appreciate about the solution.

 The provisioning and deprovisioning saves a lot of time and skips a lot of errors.